APPLY TO MESSIAH

 What does a typical week look like for a chemistry or biochemistry major?

-Most of the courses in biology, chemistry, biochemistry, physics and math require three lecture hours a week.
+Most of the courses in the biology, chemistry, biochemistry, physics and math require three lecture hours a week.
 Calculus has a 1-hour lab in addition to that.
 Introductory biology and chemistry courses all have a 3-hour lab associated with the lecture.
-An incoming student will take most of their science courses on MWF morning, with labs two afternoons a week, in addition to their general education courses.
+An incoming student will take most of their science courses on MWF morning, with labs two afternoons a week in addition to their general education courses.

-So a 14-hour, first-semester load, with two science courses, would include 12 hours of lecture a week, along with 2 three-hour labs.
-A 17-hour first-semester load (which is high for an incoming student) would require 15 hours of lecture a week, along with 2 three-hour labs.
-Somewhere along the line you will likely have a semester or two that includes three lab courses.
-This doesn’t occur often, but when it does, it will be a busy semester.
+So, a 14-hour first semester load, with two science courses, would include 12 hours of lecture a week, along with 2 three-hour labs.
+A 17-hour first semester load (which is high for an incoming student) would require 15 hours of lecture a week, along with 2 three-hour labs.

 What about research?

 If you are asking this question, you are on the right track.
 Undergraduate students in the sciences should be looking for programs that offer these opportunities.
 In our department, the faculty have active programs with dedicated laboratories for student / faculty research.
-There are 200, 300 and 400-level courses designated for research, in which a student can earn academic credit for time spent in the laboratory.
+There are 200, 300 and 400 level courses designated for research, in which a student can earn academic credit for time spent in the laboratory.
 Upper-level students often begin their research projects with a 1-credit course in which they explore and then write a research proposal for the project they will be doing.
 This and three credits of research (about 9 hours a week) in the following semester can be used to fulfill the Honors Project requirements for students in the Honors Program.
-In addition, many students pursue research over the summer months and we have a number of scholarship programs that provide salary for students who do research in our department for that time.
+In addition, many students pursue research over the summer months, and we have several scholarship programs that provide salary for students who do research in our department for that time.

 An on-campus research experience early on, for example, by the junior year, can provide the experience needed to be competitive for summer research programs at major research universities.
 These programs offer a different, large scale, research experience and are invaluable for students thinking about attending graduate school.
-An experience here first, and a good recommendation from your research advisor, are helpful in securing these competitive opportunities.
+An experience here first, and a good recommendation from your research advisor are helpful in securing these competitive opportunities.